Material Takeoff Sheet Template

 • Prevent material shortages during construction

-• Avoid over-ordering and reducing waste
+• Avoid over-ordering and reduce waste

-• Improve estimate accuracy
+• Improve estimate accuracy before bidding

-• Plan purchasing and supplier orders
+• Organize purchasing and supplier orders

-• Control project budgets
+• Control project budgets and protect margins

-• Improve communication between field crews and project managers
+• Communicate clearly between field and office

 How do contractors perform material takeoffs?